 Although obviously essential, nobody likes to train defense when they’re rolling. it is logical that everyone is trying to win the “fight” but at some point, you’ll surely end up on the defensive.
 Using lower belts to really get the knack of most dominant positions is an extremely valuable learning tool in BJJ.

 Once again, you can follow a progression.
 Try figuring out positional escapes when rolling with people that are beginners, just to make sure you don’t get accidentally injured from submissions.
-Use them fro escapes from most common dominant positions like mount and back control.
-With blue and purple belt,s you can extend this to submissions and some more complex positions like the turtle.
+Use them for escapes from most common dominant positions like mount and back control.
+With blue and purple belts you can extend this to submissions and some more complex positions like the turtle.
 Whatever you do, remember that escaping is your goal so allow training partners to get you in bad spots.

 At one point in time, when I was a blue belt, our coach told us to bring blindfolds to training.
 We did, and we trained with one person blindfolded and the other watching out for safety.
-Suffice to say, ti really opened my eyes (pun intended).
+Suffice to say, it really opened my eyes (pun intended).

 “Handicapped” training is when you decide to reduce your available options.
 You can close your eyes, look to use one hand only, legs only or any other possible combination.
 You could also limit yourself to one move only, let’s say a sweep.
-Once you get it, you don’t try to maintain top position but rather return to the bottom and go or it again and again.
+Once you get it, you don’t try to maintain the top position but rather return to the bottom and go or it again and again.
 This is similar to position sparring, but your partner is allowed to do everything, and you have just one thing at your disposal.
 Just remember to consult people if it’s okay not to use sight or a limb.
 Certain people might find it disrespectful, so make sure you get the nod before you slap and bump.

 Learning from BJJ rolls is actually very easy.
 All you need to do is look for a lesson instead of a victory when you do so.
 If you approach rolling with the right mindset, it won’t matter what rank your partner is.
-Don’t get me wrong, competition style sparring is important and it has its place in training.
+Don’t get me wrong, competition-style sparring is important and it has its place in training.
 However, your regular BJJ rolls at the end of class should be learning experiences first and foremost.
 And there’s hardly a better way to learn and improve than by training with lower belts.